docwhat/website/src/pages/reward.md

 ---
 id: '284'
-template: "page"
-permalink: "/reward/"
-title: "Reward or Donate"
+title: 'Reward or Donate'
-priority: "0.2"
+priority: '0.2'
-changefreq: "monthly"
+changefreq: 'monthly'
 ---

 Some people have asked for a way to reward me or to encourage me to work on my